1980 San Diego Chargers season: AFC Conference Championship: vs. Oakland Raiders

 Three plays into the game, Jim Plunkett's 3rd-down pass deflected off his intended receiver Kenny King and was caught instead by Raymond Chester, who broke away to complete a 65-yard touchdown.
 On the Chargers' first play from scrimmage, Fouts found Smith up the right sideline for 55 yards.
-He followed up with a 14-yard completion to Jefferson on 3rd and 13, but was intercepted two plays later.
+He followed up with a 14-yard completion to Jefferson on 3rd and 13, but was intercepted two plays later by Lester Hayes when Jefferson fell down on the slick field.
 San Diego's defense quickly forced a punt when Johnson sacked Plunkett on 3rd down.
-The offense tied the score three plays later; from the Raider 48, Fouts threw to Joiner in the end zone, who made the catch despite being double covered.
+The offense tied the score three plays later; from the Raiders 48-yard line, Fouts threw to Joiner in the end zone, who made the catch despite being double covered.
 Oakland scored touchdowns on their next two possessions either side of a Chargers three-and-out.
-Fouts completed a passes of 20 yards Joiner and Winslow threw 28 yards to Jefferson on a trick play as San Diego moved inside the Raiders 20, but Fouts was intercepted again when Jefferson couldn't hold on to his pass inside the 10.
-Thomas fumbled the next time San Diego had the ball, with Oakland recovering at the Charger 29, leading to the fourth Raiders touchdown.
+Fouts completed a pass of 20 yards to Joiner and Winslow threw 28 yards to Jefferson on a trick play as San Diego moved inside the Raiders 20-yard line, but Fouts was intercepted again when Jefferson couldn't hold onto his pass inside the 10.
+Thomas fumbled the next time San Diego had the ball, with Oakland recovering at the Charger 29-yard line, leading to the fourth Raiders touchdown.
 Thomas fumbled again on the next drive, but Doug Wilkerson recovered.
-On the next play, Thomas converted a 3rd and 9 with a 24 yard catch to the Oakland 7.
+On the next play, Thomas converted a 3rd and 9 with a 24-yard catch to the Oakland 7-yard line.
 Two plays lost one yard, then Joiner caught Fouts' pass at the 5 and dove over the goal line for a touchdown, reducing the halftime deficit to 28–14.